Elizabeth B. Grimball: Career

 Grimball worked in France during World War I, as part of the YMCA's Overseas Entertainment Bureau, producing entertainment for American troops.
 In the 1930s, she taught and produced shows at the Mozarteum Summer Academy of Music, Theatre, and Dance in Salzburg, Austria.

 Grimball was founder and director of Inter-Theater Arts, a theater school and workshop in Greenwich Village.
-She taught speech and drama classes at The Berkeley Institute in Brooklyn for two years.
-She produced directed shows in Greenwich Village through the 1920s.
+She taught speech and drama classes at The Berkeley Institute in Brooklyn for two years and produced directed shows in Greenwich Village through the 1920s.
 "It always fires me up to think that my work is to make other people play," she said in a 1925 interview.
 Helen Gahagan was one of her students.

 In the South, Grimball wrote and produced more than two dozen historical and patriotic pageants and plays for children, some with "immense" casts of nonprofessional performers.
 She made one silent film, The Lost Colony (1921), written by educator Mabel Evans Jones and meant for use in North Carolina schools and communities.
 She taught elocution at Converse College, and was head of the Oral English department at the Summer School of the Alabama Girls' Technical Institute.